 When grandparents are denied access to their grandchildren, it can be heartbreaking.
 However, grandparents no longer need to stand helplessly on the sidelines.
 Arizona law provides that grandparents, and great-grandparents, are entitled to visitation, or even custody of their grandchildren under appropriate circumstances.

-At the law firm of Gary J. Frank P.C., our attorney is a strong advocate for grandparents and can help you to preserve your relationship with your grandchildren.
-To learn more about your rights as a grandparent, contact our attorney.
+At the law firm of Gary J. Frank P.C., our attorneys are strong advocates for grandparents and can help you to preserve your relationship with your grandchildren.
+To learn more about your rights as a grandparent, contact our attorneys.

 Arizona Revised Statutes, Section 25-409 provides that the Superior Court may grant a grandparent, or great-grandparent, reasonable visitation with a child if the judge believes that such contact would be in the child’s best interests, and any one of the following applies: (1) the child’s parents have been divorced for at least three months; (2) a parent of the child has been deceased or has been missing for at least three months; or (3) the child was born out of wedlock.

 In determining whether grandparent visitation is in the child’s best interests, the court will consider all relevant factors, including: (1) the relationship between the child and the person seeking visitation; (2) the motivation of the requesting party in seeking visitation; (3) the motivation of the person denying visitation; (4) the quantity of visitation time requested and whether it will have an adverse impact on the child’s customary activities; and (5) the benefit in maintaining an extended family relationship, if one or both of the child’s parents are deceased.